SabriAbunozha/Projects/Blue team Lab/Part_One.md

 2. VLAN 10: This is the corporate WAN which will include a Kali machine to simulate attacks, this VLAN will not have access to the real internet or my machine and will only have access to VLAN 20.
 3. VLAN 20: this is the corporate LAN network here we can find the servers and end devices and will only have access to the fake internet network
 4. VLAN 50: This is the security VLAN with security tools and access to the real internet so we can use public tools for analysis and finally the corporate network to retrieve logs
-5. VLAN 99: this will be an isolated LAN network for malware analysis
+5. VLAN 99: this will be an isolated LAN network for malware analysis I am going to name this domain (E Corp) ;)
+Here is the Network Information :

 | Name          | Domain | VLAN | Subnet       | Gateway     |
 | ------------- | ------ | ---- | ------------ | ----------- |